|Non-ECA Members:||EUR 1690,--|

 Tel.: 06221 / 84 44 0 E-Mail: firstname.lastname@example.org

-During this course, you will learn all relevant aspects to implement and/ or improve your Deviation Management and CAPA System to fulfil regulatory GMP requirements.
+During this course, you will get to know the principles and discuss all relevant aspects to implement and/ or work with a Deviation Management and CAPA System.
 Furthermore, you will get to know possibilities and tools to monitor and evaluate your CAPAs.

 Things will go wrong from time to time.
 In the world of pharmaceuticals, we need to ensure that we have robust processes and procedure in place to deal with such situations.
 When an unplanned event arises it must be handled accordingly.

 FDA’s Quality System Guide, recent Warning Letters and EU-GMP Chapter 1 clearly emphasise the increasing relevance of a proper deviation management and

 CAPAs.
 ICH Q9 on Quality Risk Management and ICH Q10 on Pharmaceutical Quality Systems empower us to handle issues that arise in our daily work on the basis of risk analysis.